Rocky (franchise): Untitled seventh Rocky film (TBA)

-In May 2019 at the Cannes Film Festival, Sylvester Stallone said that he had another story about Rocky Balboa.
+In May 2019, at the Cannes Film Festival, Sylvester Stallone said that he had another story about Rocky Balboa.
 By July, Stallone confirmed that a sequel/follow-up to the current film series is in development.
 The project will be a joint-production venture between Winkler Films Production and MGM.
 Stallone will serve as writer in addition to starring in the film.

 Conceptualized as an epilogue story, the film is said to be about Rocky befriending a young fighter who is a foreigner, stuck illegally in the United States.
 Stallone states: "Rocky meets a young, angry person who got stuck in this country when he comes to see his sister.
 He takes him into his life, and unbelievable adventures begin, and they wind up south of the border.
 It's very, very timely".
 By May 2020, Stallone said that he is still working on the film, though it has not yet been officially green-lit by the studio.
-However in a November 2021 Instagram post, Stallone expressed doubt about the film being greenlit, due to his souring relationship with producer Irwin Winkler.
+However, in a November 2021 Instagram post, Stallone expressed doubt about the film being greenlit, due to his souring relationship with producer Irwin Winkler.
 In November 2022, Stallone confirmed that the studio wants another Rocky film, but that negotiations to attain part of the rights to the character from the producers stalled development.
 He further stated that he is writing the script and that if the studio likes his work, the film will be made.

 In February 2023, Stallone posted the first page of the script on a since deleted Instagram post, showing his fans a glimpse at the work he had put into the project.
 The filmmaker once again expressed doubt that the film will be produced, owing to his feud with Winkler over rights to the franchise.

-Creed spin-off films

-In February 2023, Michael B. Jordan announced that a variety of possible spin-off projects to Creed were being actively discussed for potential development.
+Short film

+In May 2023, Michael B. Jordan announced that an anime-styled animated short would release in Japan at the end of the credits to Creed III.
+The project was directed by Yô Moriyama, with a script co-written by Katsuhiko Manabe and Kensaku Kojima.
+The short is a joint-venture production between TMS Animation and Outlier Society Productions.
+Inspired by his affection for manga and anime mediums, Jordan used the genre as inspiration for scenes in his directorial feature film, with the director/actor commissioning the animation studio to develop a short that could be attached to the end of his movie.

+The short film was released in Japan on May 26, 2023; followed by a limited theatrical release in the United States on September 22, 2023; while a world-wide debut will happen at a later date.
+Officially titled Creed: Shinjidai, the short is a sci-fi interplanetary oriented story about three young boxers in outerspace.